 Pose the group on levels of varying heights to make the group look like one unit.
 The easiest way to do this is on steps (go outside to the front of the house if you’re able).
 Use 2-4 rows, depending on how big the group is, with the tallest people at the top.
 This is a very basic rule in photography posing, for the simple reason that it breaks up a long, symmetrical line of heads into a much more visually pleasing composition with heads at different levels.
 If no staircases are available, you can achieve the same effect by having one row standing, one row sitting on chairs, and one row sitting on the floor.
 Get creative and use whatever is available—a big sofa can be an adorable way to get everyone in the perfect setup (have some sitting on the top of it, some standing on it, some sitting, etc.)

-Let’s look at a photo example below, taken at my son’s upsherin party.
+Let’s look at a photo example above, taken at my son’s upsherin party.
 In this photo, I only followed one of my tips: I used steps to create two levels.
 However, I did not attempt this shot until almost the end of the party, so it was hard to get everyone’s cooperation, and a few of the toddlers were totally not happy.
 Another mistake I made was neglecting to tell all the other adults to get behind me, so that’s why everyone is looking in different directions.
 My siblings were all standing to the left of me making noise and trying to get everyone to smile.
 If they’d have been behind me (which they actually physically couldn’t in this case, as I was backed up against a tree) we would have gotten much better eye contact from all the kids.
 However, despite all that, we all still love this photo of all the cousins, because they look like they’re having a blast and you can definitely see all the different personalities here.
 So if you can’t get that perfect shot, just keep snapping anyway, and embrace the realness of everything going on in the scene!

 I hope these tips help you improve your group photos this year!
 Enjoy all the family time!